boazsegev/iodine/README.md

 Iodine::Rack.run My_Broadcast
 ```

-Of course, if you still want to use Rack's `hijack` API, Iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack (why do that when you can write a protocol object and have the main reactor manage the socket?).
+Of course, if you still want to use Rack's `hijack` API, Iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack, as well as a socket buffer for non-blocking `write` operations (why do that when you can write a protocol object and have the main reactor manage the socket?).

 ### How does it compare to other servers?